Project-Evolution/Archive/README.md

 Give or take, 3 years old

 # V2
 Quality-wise, not much better than V1.
-A bunch more features tho, this was the hub in the series that took off with a significant amount of popularity
+A bunch more features tho, this was the first hub in the series that took off with a significant amount of popularity

 1 - 2 years old